China Central Television: Programs

-CCTV produces its own news broadcasts three times a day and is the country's most powerful and prolific television program producer.
+CCTV produces its own news broadcasts three times a day.
 Its thirty-minute evening news, Xinwen Lianbo ("CCTV Network News" or "CCTV Tonight", 新闻联播), goes on air daily at 7:00 pm Beijing time.
 All local stations are required to carry CCTV's news broadcast.
 An internal CCTV survey indicates that nearly 500 million people countrywide regularly watch this program.

-Focus Report (jiaodian fangtan), first introduced in 1994, was a popular CCTV show which regularly exposes the wrongdoings of local officials, which attracts serious attention from higher levels of government.
+Focus Report (jiaodian fangtan), first introduced in 1994, is a popular CCTV show which regularly exposes the wrongdoings of local officials, which attracts serious attention from higher levels of government.
 It also exposed the Chinese government's response to charges of corruption.
 In 1998, Premier Zhu Rongji praised the program as an important tool of media supervision (yulun jiandu).

 The CCTV New Year's Gala (中国中央电视台春节联欢晚会)—a yearly special program for the Chinese New Year—is the most-watched CCTV show.

 In 2003, CCTV launched its first 24-hour news channel, initially available to cable viewers.